Here are some key features of HubSpot WooCommerce Integration:

 Here are the settings you get in this setting:

-- Map deal stages with eCommerce pipeline: You can map your WooCommerce order statuses with HubSpot deal stages defined in your HubSpot eCommerce pipeline.
+- Map deal stages with eCommerce pipeline: You can select your pipeline and map your WooCommerce order statuses with HubSpot deal stages defined in your HubSpot CRM’s pipelines.
 (Mapping is already done for the default WooCommerce order statuses)

 - Create deals for new orders: Enable this feature (by clicking on the checkbox) to create a new deal over HubSpot everytime a new order is placed at your WooCommerce store.
 Add the number of days you require to close a deal and select the winning deal stages.

-Enabling the last checkbox in this setting will allow you to associate the company with the respective deal.
+You can click the checkbox to associate the company with the respective deal.
 If a company is associated with the contact (that has placed the order), it’ll be associated with the same deal as well.

 - Sync Historical Orders as Deals: Sync your existing WooCommerce orders over HubSpot as deals.
 Select the order statuses you want to sync and the date range to begin sending the orders over the CRM.